A crash can occur with certain JPEGs.

 #797: TiffBinaryArray::doCount(): Replaced assertion with a check for type size which sets it to 1 for unknown types.
 (Clint Rogers)

-#1 Updated by Andreas Huggel almost 6 years ago
+#1 Updated by Andreas Huggel about 6 years ago

 - Status changed from New to Assigned